Skip to Content, Navigation, or Footer.

 “I’m a pragmatist, I mean, we’re not going to be solving the pollution crisis by cleaning these islands,” Ludwig said.
 “We had 4,000 water bottles on these islands. … I’m not envisioning that I’m going to convert a whole bunch of water bottle drinking people, but maybe a couple of them will step up to the plate and say, ‘You know what?
 I don't agree with this, and I think we should do something different.’”

-Yonce, who is also the senior vice president of strategic development for a nonprofit called Clean-Seas Inc., expanded upon Ludwig’s sentiment and implied individual actions can lead to more widespread progress both in and outside of the harbor.
+Yonce, who is also the senior vice president of strategic development for an organization called Clean-Seas Inc., expanded upon Ludwig’s sentiment and implied individual actions can lead to more widespread progress both in and outside of the harbor.

 While drumming up awareness for sustainable practices was one result of the project, a genuinely unwavering sense of optimism was another.
 Ayub described the sense of optimism he felt on the second to last day of the project.